 The Above figure shows the different resonance structures of different compounds with resonance effects.

-The concept of resonance effect tells about the polarity induced in a molecule by the reaction between a lone pair of electron and a pi bond.
+The concept of resonance effect tells about the polarity induced in a molecule by the reaction between a lone pair of electrons and a pi bond.
 It also occurs by the interaction of 2 pi bonds in the adjacent atoms.
 Resonance in simple is the molecules with multiple Lewis structures.
 Resonance in chemistry helps in understanding the stability of a compound along with the energy states.

 Definition– The resonance effect can be defined as a chemical phenomenon which is observed in the characteristic compounds having double bonds in the organic compounds.
 The organic compounds contain these double bonds in the structures and usually have the overlapping of the p-orbitals on the two adjacent sides of carbon atoms.